 The diversification of farming after the economic reforms of the 1980s led to traditional national agricultural organisations being joined by emerging sectors in agriculture (llamas, alpacas, ostriches, emus) and horticulture (kiwifruit, wine, olives).
 The small number of participants in these new industries saw the development of voluntary organisations and associations.

-The Commodity Levies Act was introduced in 1990 to formalise farmer and grower organisations.
-It legislated for compulsory levies in industries where the benefits of collectivism, particularly in relation to research, marketing and product development, could be undermined if some were ‘free-riding’ on the efforts of voluntary members.
+The Commodity Levies Act 1990 was introduced to formalise farmer and grower organisations.
+It legislated for compulsory levies in industries where the benefits of a collective approach, particularly in relation to research, marketing and product development, could be undermined if some were seen to be ‘free-riding’ on the efforts of voluntary members.

 Breed societies

 Early on, every breed of sheep, cattle and horse had its own breed society.
-But since the 1970s many exotic breeds have been imported, and some in such small numbers that breed societies have not been formed.
-The Royal Agricultural Society has 31 registered beef and dairy cattle breed societies and 12 horse breed societies.
-There are around 19 sheep breed societies.
+Since the 1970s many exotic breeds have been imported, some in such small numbers that breed societies have not been formed.
+In the 2000s the Royal Agricultural Society had 31 registered beef and dairy cattle breed societies and 12 horse breed societies.
+There were around 19 sheep breed societies.

 Breed societies have several functions.
 Primarily, they define what makes a particular breed.
 Body conformation, size, head shape, colour and markings are some of the traits that sets one breed apart from another.
 Breed societies organise judging at Agricultural and Pastoral shows, and set the standards by which animals are judged.
 They also arrange social events and field days, where members visit stud flocks and herds in different parts of the country.